damipop7/Dami-Portfolio/README.md

 - Collaborated with a retail client to analyze sales and customer data, resulting in a 12% increase in revenue through targeted marketing strategies.
 - Developed and fine-tuned predictive models using algorithms, improving over 12% baseline for insights into GDP and growth patterns.
 - Conducted A/B testing and analyzed the impact of ML algorithms on customer ticket purchasing patterns.
-- Contributed to the development of ML software systems and frameworks for model deployment and monitoring.
+- Contributed to developing ML software systems and frameworks for model deployment and monitoring.
 - Developed automated reporting and measurement tools, enhancing data-driven decision-making capabilities.
 - Implemented advanced data science techniques, leading to a 40% improvement in predictive analytics using Decision Trees, Random Forest, K-means clustering, Neural Networks, etc.
 - Utilized TensorFlow, sci-kit-learn, and other quantitative methods to build and evaluate machine learning models.